Cameron Esposito

-Cameron Anne Young Anastasia Esposito (born October 17, 1981) is an American actor, comedian, and podcaster known for her show Take My Wife, as well as her stand-up comedy and her podcast, Queery.
+Cameron Anne Young Anastasia Esposito (born October 17, 1981) is an American actress, comedian, and podcaster known for her show Take My Wife, as well as her stand-up comedy and her podcast, Queery.
 Esposito substantially focuses on topics surrounding the LGBTQ+ community, feminism, social justice, and the challenges faced by members of marginalized communities.
-Originally from Western Springs, Illinois, Esposito lives in Los Angeles.

 Early life

 Born to Italian-American parents Brenda and Nick, Cameron Esposito was raised in Western Springs, Illinois.
-She is the middle of three daughters, having an older sister and a younger sister.
+She is the middle of three children, having an older sister and a younger sister.
 In high school, Esposito swam breaststroke on the swim team, was a member of a community service group called The Marians Society, and was a semifinalist for the National Merit Scholarship Program.
 She graduated from Benet Academy in 2000.

-Esposito studied theology and English at Boston College, intending to become a social worker in Chicago.
+Esposito studied theology and English literature at Boston College, intending to become a social worker in Chicago.
 While in Boston, she played rugby and performed in the school's improv troupe, My Mother's Fleabag.
 Esposito graduated from Boston College in 2004.

-After returning to Illinois, Esposito took a semester of social work courses at the University of Chicago before deciding to pursue a different career.
+After returning to Illinois, Esposito began a Master of Social Work at the University of Chicago for one semester, before dropping out and deciding to pursue a different career.

 Career

 Early stand-up career

 Esposito began her stand-up career in Chicago, performing in various local venues, including as a regular at The Lincoln Lodge from 2007 to 2011.
-She appeared at comedy festivals including SXSW, the Moontower, Bridgetown Comedy Festival, and SF Sketchfest.
-To supplement her income, she worked with students in special education, as a law clerk at her father's law firm, and as a nanny.
+She has appeared at comedy festivals including SXSW, the Moontower, Bridgetown Comedy Festival, and SF Sketchfest.
+To supplement her income, she worked in special education, as a law clerk, and as a nanny.